How is Zeffy free?

 145. Virtual charity auctions

-Use specialized online auction software to create an engaging bidding experience!
+Use specialised online auction software to create an engaging bidding experience!

-Solicit unique items or experiences from local community businesses and alumni (e.g., vacation packages, signed memorabilia, exclusive tours), create detailed item descriptions with high-quality photos, and start fundraising!
+Solicit unique items or experiences from local community businesses and alumni (e.g., holiday packages, signed memorabilia, exclusive tours), create detailed item descriptions with high-quality photos, and start fundraising!

 146. Social media challenge